memgraph/docs/docs/tutorials/graph-stream-processing-with-kafka.md

 ```
 Now, you create the queries that will execute in Memgraph.
 You instruct Memgraph
 to create `User`, `Movie` and `Genre` nodes, then connect the nodes with
 appropriate relationships.
-In each query you also define the entity properties.
+In each query, you also define the entity properties.

 ```python
 import mgp